 The consolidated financial statements include the accounts of only the HTS Group (the accounting acquirer) prior to June 25, 2021 and InnovaQor and the Group since the date of acquisition on June 25, 2021, with the transaction being accounted for as a recapitalization of the Group on June 25, 2021.
-The consolidated financial statements are prepared in conformity with U.S. GAAP and require management to make certain judgments, estimates, and assumptions.
+The consolidated financial statements are prepared in conformity with accounting principles generally accepted in the United States of America ("U.S. GAAP") and require management to make certain judgments, estimates, and assumptions.
 These may affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements.
 They also may affect the reported amounts of revenues and expenses during the reporting periods.
 Actual results could differ from those estimates upon subsequent resolution of identified matters.